ACE SF F-Series Singles Image Library

 Fourteen short pieces by the author from the 1950s-1960s.
 Introduction, by the author; What Strange Stars and Skies; The Bounty Hunter; The Ogre; Fair Trade; Love Called This Thing; Faded-Out; The Lineaments of Gratified Desire; The Teeth of Despair; Jury-Rig; Miss Buttermouth; Where Do You Live, Queen Esther? ; Mr. Stilwell's Stage; The Unknown Law; and The Singular Events Which Occurred in the Hovel on the Alley off of Eye Street

-F-332 ANDRE NORTON Three Against the Witch World (1965; listed as "first book publication")
+F-332 ANDRE NORTON Three Against the Witch World (cover and interior illustrations by Jack Gaughan; 1965; listed as "First Book Publication")

-F-333 L. SPRAGUE de CAMP Rogue Queen (1965; listed as "complete and unabridged")
+F-333 L. SPRAGUE de CAMP Rogue Queen (1965; listed as "Complete & Unabridged")

-F-334 REX DEAN LEVIE The Insect Warriors (1965; listed as "first book publication")
+F-334 REX DEAN LEVIE The Insect Warriors (1965; listed as "First Book Publication")

-F-335 ROBERT MOORE WILLIAMS The Second Atlantis (cover by Gray Morrow;1965; listed as "first book publication")
+F-335 ROBERT MOORE WILLIAMS The Second Atlantis (cover by Gray Morrow;1965; listed as "First Book Publication")

-F-337 PHILIP K. DICK Dr. Bloodmoney, or How We Got Along After the Bomb (cover by Jack Gaughan; 1965; listed as "first book publication")
+F-337 PHILIP K. DICK Dr. Bloodmoney, or How We Got Along After the Bomb (cover by Jack Gaughan; 1965; listed as "First Book Publication")

-F-342 H. BEAM PIPER Lord Kalvan of Otherwhen (cover and interior illustration by Jack Gaughan; 1965; listed as "first book publication")
+F-342 H. BEAM PIPER Lord Kalvan of Otherwhen (cover and interior illustration by Jack Gaughan; 1965; listed as "First Book Publication"

-F-344 HENRY KUTTNER The Well of the Worlds (cover by Alex Schomburg; 1965; listed as "first book publication")
+F-344 HENRY KUTTNER The Well of the Worlds (cover by Alex Schomburg; 1965; listed as "First Book Publication")

 This story was also released as Well of the Worlds under the Lewis Padgett pseudonym.

-F-345 HOMER EON FLINT The Lord of Death and The Queen of Life (cover by Jack Gaughan; 1965; listed as "first book publication")
+F-345 HOMER EON FLINT The Lord of Death and The Queen of Life (cover by Jack Gaughan; 1965; listed as "First Book Publication")

 HOMER EON FLINT (188? - 1924) is remembered for (with Austin Hall) "The Blind Spot" (serialized in Argosy, later published in 1951).
 His short career provided many stories to the pulps (Argosy and All-Story Weekly) during the early 1920's and novels were derived from stories originating in those magazines.

-F-347 IAN WRIGHT The Last Hope of Earth (1965; listed as "first book publication")
+F-347 IAN WRIGHT The Last Hope of Earth (interior illustration by Jack Gaughan; 1965; listed as "First Book Publication")

-F-350 MARION ZIMMER BRADLEY Star of Danger (cover by Jack Gaughan; 1965; listed as "first book publication")
+F-350 MARION ZIMMER BRADLEY Star of Danger (cover by Jack Gaughan; 1965; listed as "First Book Publication")

-F-353 AVRAM DAVIDSON Rogue Dragon (cover by Jack Gaughan; 1965; listed as "first book publication")
+F-353 AVRAM DAVIDSON Rogue Dragon (cover by Jack Gaughan; 1965; listed as "First Book Publication")

-F-354 GARDNER F. FOX The Hunter Out of Time (cover by Gray Morrow and interior sketches by Frank Frazetta and Jack Gaughan; 1965; listed as "first book publication")
+F-354 GARDNER F. FOX The Hunter Out of Time (cover by Gray Morrow and interior sketches by Frank Frazetta and Jack Gaughan; 1965; listed as "First Book Publication")

 F-354 (back cover)

-F-356 HENRY KUTTNER The Time Axis (cover by Alex Schomberg and interior illustation by Jack Gaughan; c.
-1948; 1965; listed as "first book publication")
+F-356 HENRY KUTTNER The Time Axis (cover by Alex Schomberg and interior illustation by Jack Gaughan; c 1948; 1965; listed as "First Book Publication")

-F-357 ANDRE NORTON Year of The Unicorn (cover and interior illustrations by Jack Gaughan; 1965; listed as "first book publication")
+F-357 ANDRE NORTON Year of The Unicorn (cover and interior illustrations by Jack Gaughan; 1965; listed as "First Book Publication")

 This short novel was later expanded into Age Of Miracles.